WalletConnect/walletconnect-specs/wc-rpc-methods.md

 ### wc_sessionExtend

 ### wc_sessionDelete
 Used to inform the peer to close and delete a session.
+The reason field should be a human-readable message defined by the SDK consumer to be shown on the peer's side.
 ```jsonc
 // wc_sessionDelete params
 {